-Purpose Set the horizontal DPI based on a final image size.

-Syntax --X size[units]

-Parameters size:

-The size of the output image in the horizontal dimension.

-units:

-The units the size parameter is in:

-i:inches c:centimeters

-units is optional; the default is inches.
-The units value

-must immediately follow the size parameter.
+Purpose Change the horizontal DPI of an image to a value based on the specified final image size (e.g. if you have an image which is 100 pixels across and you specify 5 inches this command sets the horizontal DPI to 20).
+Syntax X size[units] Parameters size : The size of the output image in the horizontal dimension. units : The units the size parameter is in: i:inches c:centimeters units is optional; the default is inches.
+The units value must immediately follow the size parameter.
 Comments This command is similar to the -D command, except that the DPI value is set based on the size specified and the number of pixels in the image.

-To set the Vertical DPI use the --Y command (described below).
+To set the Vertical DPI use theY command (described below).
 If you want to preserve the aspect ratio in the image use the -+ command.
-Using both the --Y and -+ commands will cause the dimensions given to be treated as a bounding box.

-Related options --Y Set Vertical DPI

--+ Preserve aspect ratio

-Examples Set the horizontal DPI value so that the image test.tif is converted to an EPS file that will be 5 inches across when printed:
+Using both theY and -+ commands will cause the dimensions given to be treated as a bounding box.
+Related options Y Set Vertical DPI + Preserve aspect ratio Examples Set the horizontal DPI value so that the image test.tif is converted to an EPS file that will be 5 inches across when printed: alchemy test.tif -eX 5i Do the same thing, but preserve the aspect ratio (so the vertical DPI will be set to the same value as the horizontal DPI): alchemy test.tif -eX 5i -+ Do the same thing, but set the vertical size to 6 inches, this will cause the 5 in x 6 in dimension to be treated as a bounding box:

-alchemy test.tif -e --X 5i
+alchemy test.tif -e --X 5i --Y 6i -+